dgrnbrg/piplin/doc/intro.md

 ## Displaying different digits

 You may have noticed from the last section that there's only one digit of output on the Nexys 6 board.
-How do we control the other digits!?
+How do we control the other digits?!

 The seven segment display is controlled through a technique called **timeslicing**, **time multiplexing**, or **scanning**.
 This means that you light up one character at a time, and switch which character you're displaying every couple milliseconds.
 Since the human eye can't perceive changes that fast, the display appears to have a different digit on each character display.
 We'll use the clock divided by 2^12 to switch which charater we're displaying around 16k times per second.
 You can try adjusting the period faster and slower to see what happens.